Case Study: Accounting Firm

 - After enrollment meetings, participation increased.

-- Most participants attended a one-on-one meeting and took some kind of immediate action to increase their deferrals, select the Roth Deferral option, elect annual automatic escalation, and/or select a target date or risk-based asset allocation strategy.
+- Most participants attended a one-on-one meeting and took some kind of immediate action to increase their deferrals, select the Roth Deferral option, elect for annual automatic escalation, and/or select a target date or risk-based asset allocation strategy.

 *Disclaimer: Each individual firm’s situation is unique.
 The case study illustrated is for educational purposes.